top of page

 Amaretto - A Sweet Delight with a Nutty Twist

-This sweet Italian liqueur is like a cozy hug in a glass, with its delightful almond flavour that makes it perfect for sipping solo or jazzing up your favourite cocktails and desserts.
-Now, before you start imagining orchards of almond trees, let me spill the beans: many brands craft their amaretto from apricot pits, peach stones, or other stone fruit kernels.
-Yes, it's a nutty little riddle wrapped in a sweet package!
+Amaretto is a sweet Italian liqueur that feels like a cozy hug in a glass.
+Its almond-flavoured goodness makes it perfect for sipping on its own or for adding a little magic to your favourite cocktails and desserts.
+And before you start picturing endless almond orchards, here’s the twist: many brands actually make amaretto from apricot pits, peach stones, or other stone fruit kernels.
+It’s a nutty little riddle wrapped in a sweet package!

-The name "amaretto" is actually the Italian diminutive of "amaro," which means "bitter."
-It's a playful reference to the mild bitter notes that run alongside the sweetness.
+The name “amaretto” comes from the Italian diminutive of amaro, meaning “bitter” - a nod to the subtle bitter notes that play alongside the sweetness.

-Disaronno Originale: The superstar of the amaretto world, known for its sweet, nutty goodness and hints of marzipan, vanilla, and a zesty whisper of citrus.
-Plus, that square bottle?
-Hard to miss!
+• Disaronno Originale – The superstar of the amaretto world, known for its sweet, nutty flavour with hints of marzipan, vanilla, and a whisper of citrus.
+And yes, that iconic square bottle is impossible to miss.

-Luxardo: A family-owned brand that mixes essential oils from cherries, peaches, and apricot pits with top-notch almonds for a well-balanced flavour explosion.
+• Luxardo – A family-owned gem that balances essential oils from cherries, peaches, and apricot pits with top-quality almonds for a beautifully complex taste.

 Classic Amaretto Cocktails

-Amaretto Sour: The sweet and sour superstar!
-This cocktail blends amaretto with lemon juice.
-Modern twists might throw in some bourbon for extra oomph and a dash of egg white for frothiness, topped with a cherry and orange slice.
+• Amaretto Sour – The classic sweet-and-sour favourite, mixing amaretto with lemon juice.
+Modern twists add bourbon for warmth and egg white for froth, garnished with a cherry and orange slice.

-French Connection: This smooth sip brings together equal parts amaretto and cognac.
-It's like a French kiss for your taste buds!
+• French Connection – Equal parts amaretto and cognac for a smooth, sophisticated sip, like a French kiss for your taste buds.

-Neat or on the Rocks: Smooth enough to sip, pour it straight into your glass or over ice as a smooth after-dinner treat.
-It's like a little party for your taste buds!
+• Neat or on the Rocks – Smooth enough to enjoy straight or over ice, perfect as an after-dinner treat.

 Amaretto Madeleines

-For this recipe, I've decided to make madeleines, inspired by the iconic scene in Marcel Proust's novel, À la recherche du temps perdu (In Search of Lost Time), where the adult narrator tastes a madeleine dipped in tea, and this seemingly simple act evokes a rush of long-forgotten childhood memories.
+For this recipe, I’ve chosen to make madeleines, inspired by the iconic moment in Marcel Proust’s À la recherche du temps perdu (In Search of Lost Time), where the narrator tastes a madeleine dipped in tea, and is suddenly swept away by a flood of long-forgotten childhood memories.

-This charming concept of involuntary memory truly resonates with me.
-Each time I sip Amaretto, it whisks me back to those carpe diem days I spent with my sorella in Rome, reminding me to embrace the beauty of those fleeting moments.
+This idea of involuntary memory really speaks to me.
+Every time I sip Amaretto, I’m transported back to those carefree days with my sorella in Rome, reminded to savour life’s fleeting moments and embrace the little joys before they slip away.

 We are making 24 madeleines in total using two 12-Madeleine mould pans.